Mac Performance

 1. How often should I flush the DNS cache on Mac?

 Yes, it’s safe to flush DNS cache on your Mac.
-Cached data is simply temporary storage, but flushing DNS cache too often prevents it doing its job of speeding up page loading.
+Cached data is simply temporary storage.
+Having said that, you shouldn’t clear the DNS cache every day, as this would stop it from doing its job of making the page load faster.

-Clearing your Mac’s DNS cache can help you hide your search behavior, protect against manipulation by cybercriminals and solve technical problems when accessing web apps.
-But there’s no point in doing it if you don’t need to.
+Besides, clearing your Mac’s DNS cache can help you hide your search behavior, protect against manipulation by cybercriminals, and solve technical problems when accessing web apps.
+But there’s no point in doing it all the time if you don’t need to.

 Safari browser also keeps a DNS cache.
 When you restart the browser, it clears the cache automatically, but you can do the same manually without relaunching the app.

-1. In Safari, go to Safari > Preferences in the menu bar
+1. In Safari, go to Safari > Settings in the menu bar.

-2. Click Advanced and then tick the Show Develop menu in menu bar box to enable the Develop menu
+2. Click Advanced and then tick the Show features for web developers box to enable the Develop menu.

 3. From the menu bar, select Develop > Empty Caches.
 Once your browser cache is cleared, quit and relaunch the browser.